kris-perezz/EDEN/README.md

 - This _should_ create the EDEN binary in out/Debug/ for you to run if all things go well

 **5. 💰 Profit 💰**
 - You can now use EDEN!
+Run the file, **out/Debug/EDEN** and enjoy!

 ---